deltachat/deltachat-pages/en/help.md

 1. Change your address in “Settings - Password and Account” and enter the password of your new account (and if necessary, server settings).
    You will get an information notice about the fact that you are moving to a new address.
-   An additional notice will also show up in your "Device messages" chat.
+   An additional notice will also show up in your "Device Messages" chat.

 2. If possible, let your old e-mail provider forward all messages to your new address.

 3. Tell your contacts that you changed your address.
-   Writing to guaranteed end-to-end encrypted chats and groups, will make them notice your move automatically and they will continue chatting with you using your new address.
+   Writing to guaranteed end-to-end encrypted chats and groups will make them notice your move automatically, and they will continue chatting with you using your new address.

 Note that Delta Chat will not retrieve messages anymore from your old e-mail provider.